Our New House

 On the top floor, next to the kid’s rooms is a decent sized bathroom.

-Like the one on the first floor, it is livable however we plan to eventually pull it out and replace it with something to our taste.
+Like the one on the first floor, it is perfectly livable with a simple plain white suite however we plan to eventually pull it out and replace it with something to our taste.
 As you can see it’s currently a dumping ground for lots of stuff we’ve not found homes for yet!

 As there isn’t the budget to do that as of yet I’m guessing that this is a renovation project that will be on the backburner for a few years.

-It’s certainly not the biggest of spaces and I hate that it’s overlooked so much.
+It’s certainly not the biggest of spaces and it’s very overlooked.
 However, I LOVE the fact that we finally have a garden space of our own. *ignore the washing on the line – making the most of a relatively sunny day!*

 We’ve only had a tiny balcony for the past four years so having an actual outside space feels like such a blessing.
 Eventually, I’d like to have a covered area for dining and some raised beds for growing vegetables.